labs42io/circleci-monorepo/README.md

 Additionally, it requires use of v2.1 configuration files as well as having [Pipelines](https://circleci.com/docs/2.0/build-processing/) enabled.

 ## How it works
-Whenever a change is pushed to GIT, by default the `ci` workflow is triggered in CircleCI.
+Whenever a change is pushed to GIT, a default `ci` workflow is triggered in CircleCI.
 The `ci` workflow consists of a single job `trigger-workflows`, which performs a `checkout` and executes the `.circleci/monorepo.sh` bash script.
-The `monorepo.sh` script is then responsible for detecting which packages was changed and trigger their corresponding workflows via CircleCI API 2.0.
+The `monorepo.sh` script is then responsible for detecting which packages were changed and trigger their corresponding workflows via CircleCI API v2.0.

-By default, each service is expected to be located in a separate directory in `packages/`.
-For each service there should be a separate workflow defined in the `workflows` section in `.circleci/config.yml` configuration file.
-The workflow is conditioned by the `when` option which depends on a pipeline parameter with the same name as the package directory name.

 ### Diff changes